 Do a quick Google search of the “Best Time to Post on Instagram.”
 You’ll get 1,000s of results and not many answers.
 Research used to show that you could post virtually anytime to get a higher amount of likes and interaction.
 Wrong.
 But there is a best time to post to Instagram and it usually has to do with where you live and WHO your followers are.

 I’m going to use myself as an example.
 If I post something at 1 A.M. on a Friday night, there’s a good chance it’s not going to be seen as much as a post at 6 P.M. the same day, no matter the picture.
-My followers are probably asleep or out having fun and not looking at instagram.
+My followers are probably asleep or out having fun and not looking at Instagram.

 People are awake, maybe drinking their morning coffee.
 They aren’t commuting to work or answering their first emails of the day.

 I know this is a wide range but think of this around lunch time.
 People take a break to eat, and check social media.

 Again, they are home from work, able to scroll through their phones.

 The best day to post is Monday according to Huffington post.
 This is a day that has the best instagram engagement- meaning more likes and comments all around.

 Saturday at 7pm.
 This is when people are out and about and might check their phone.
 Another time is 11pm.
 It seems late, but you’ll also have less competition of others posting photos.